11 William Montacute-June 1355

 The Earl had neither expected or allowed for John Stanley becoming a problem.
 It was that wretched archery competition which had brought John to the attention of both Joan and Lady Eleanor.
 Joan had asked that he made sure that John met Ximene.
 At that time he had been happy enough for John to be the centre of one of Joan’s never ending mischievous schemes.

 Now he thought there was a strong chance that Joan had put ideas into Lady Eleanor’s head.
 The result was the request for John to be appointed as Ximene’s bodyguard and almost immediately the request that John should accompany Ximene in her escape to Sicily.
+The excuse for involving John was that his co-operation was essential in case he interfered in, prevented Ximene’s escape.
 Since then, at every step, he had watched silently as John increased in stature and at the same time had grown ever closer to Ximene.

 He pursed his lips.